LORD BYRON

 Hands articles to H and B - who start scribbling

-H(whispers to B): Zounds my dear B - the head of Lady Charlemont seems to possess all that sculpture requires for its ideal
+H(whispers to B): Egad, my dear B! - the head of Lady Charlemont seems to possess all that sculpture requires for its ideal (sighs)

 B is too busy underlooking at LC

-GB: Ahem - ladies - can we expect a little improv poesy (smiles annoyingly at B) from his Lordship tonight? - he who likes nothing more than being 'on the spot' for such conceptions eh what?! (ladies titter excitedly)
+GB: Ahem - ladies - can we expect a little improv poesy (glares annoyingly) from his Lordship tonight? - he who likes nothing more than being “on the spot" for such conceptions eh what?! (ladies titter excitedly)

 LC: Sir George!
 This is unsupportable - my Lord - I do apologise

-B: Sir George - I thank you for treating me like a rented pineapple, or a motley drowning comically in your moat - but I can not concede to your request - I shall however, attempt a theatrical paean to your noted Purple Parties
+B: That is most gracious of you my lady (bows) - Sir George - I thank you for treating me like a rented pineapple, or a motley drowning comically in your moat - but I can not concede to your request - I shall however, attempt a theatrical paean to your noted Purple Parties

 B: I'll let Fletcher know